• Blank Family Tree

 Some great advice from veteran genealogist on how to make a family tree.
 This is good advice on the “three documents” [birth, marriage, and death certificate].
 However, the Federal Census’ comes up there in documentation.
 I’ve gotten more information from these when I couldn’t locate the other three.

 Finding out what the head of household’s occupation was gives you clues in other places to search!
 Having other family members names listed can help also.
-Parents that have disappeared on records, could Continue reading “How to Make a Family Tree” »
+Parents that have disappeared on records, could be living with one of their children and found listed under that household.
+In-laws , grand children, etc. They may have done Their research, posted it online and it could make the connection you’re needing.

 How to Make a Family Tree Chart